 Asynchronous delivery elements of the course are to be completed individually at the student's own pace.
-Reading assignments through McGraw-Hill Connect SmartBook product (10 worth 1% each) will be assigned through the course website to support the delivery of key learning concepts.
+Reading assignments through McGraw-Hill Connect SmartBook product (7 worth 1-2% each) will be assigned through the course website to support the delivery of key learning concepts.
 As students read the assigned chapters, SmartBook will automatically present questions about the chapter contents to assess understanding of the learning items selected by the instructor.
 To obtain full marks for reading an assigned chapter using SmartBook, you will need to complete all of the questions presented to you during the SmartBook reading.
 The reading assignments will be made available early in the term (in the corresponding content week on Avenue) with due dates throughout the term to support the learning objectives of the course.
 Students can then plan for the completion of these tasks at their discretion prior to the deadlines.

-ACTIVITY DELIVERY DESCRIPTION TOOL(S) Readings Asynch Preparation for weekly synchronous meetings Provided in Avenue or link to McGraw-Hill Connect Online Exercises Asynch Follow-up assessment for weekly meeting topics McGraw-Hill Connect Group Discussions Both Synch: During in-person lecture Asynch: Microsoft Teams private groups Synch: RJC classroom Asynch: Microsoft Teams Live Lectures Synch One session per week during class time; online vs. in-person listed on course schedule In-person: RJC classroom Online: Zoom (link will be provided in weekly content area)
+ACTIVITY DELIVERY DESCRIPTION TOOL(S) Readings Asynch Preparation for weekly synch meetings Preparation for weekly synchronous meetings Provided in Avenue or link to McGraw-Hill Connect Online Exercises Asynch Follow-up assessment for weekly meeting topics McGraw-Hill Connect · I BOID ' Synch: RJC classroom Asynch: Microsoft Teams Live Lectures Synch One session per week during class time; online vs. in-person listed on course schedule In-person: RJC classroom Online: Zoom (link will be provided in weekly content area)